This would have been the right kind of cat for me to keep if I had kept any; for why should not a poet’s cat be winged

 A report about another cat-chicken hybrid appeared on the front page, column 4, of the June 15, 1906 issue of the Chariton Courier, a newspaper published in Keytesville, Missouri (source).
 It reads as follows:

-This following report is highlighted in pink because it provides a specific answer the longstanding question of where these animals come from.
+This following report is highlighted in pink because it provides a specific answer to the longstanding question of where these animals come from.
 In short, it tells us that they come from eggs laid by chickens (whether one can accept that answer is another question, however).
 This report appeared in many newspapers across the U.S., but the transcript below was copied from page 5, column 5, of the April 25, 1901 issue of the Monroe City Democrat, a newspaper published in Monroe City, Missouri (source).
 It reads as follows:

 Another report suggests cat but could certainly be more specific.
 It appeared on the front page, column 4, of the January 6, 1900 issue of the Baxter Springs News, a newspaper published in Baxter Springs, Kansas (source):